-By hiring a professional moving company, like Cousins USA, it can save you time and stress of having to worry about getting your items moved into your new home safely, and without loss of items or damage.
-Our professional moving team takes care of everything from start to finish, quickly and safely, plus we are fully-licensed and insured.
+By hiring a professional moving company, like Exodus Moving, it can save you time and stress of having to worry about getting your items moved into your new home safely, and without loss of items or damage.
+Our professional moving team takes care of everything from start to finish, quickly and safely, plus we are fully licensed and insured.

-What is the difference between a moving broker and moving company?
+What is the difference between a moving broker and a moving company?

 A moving broker is someone who does not have trucks or movers of their own but instead arranges to book your move and works with an actual moving company to carry out the job.
 A moving company has actual moving trucks and movers of their own and will work with you throughout the entire process.